Animal Rescue Foundation Limited

 • Veterinary care expenses

-• Must be a registered UK charity (not just a community group or unregistered organization)
+• Must be a registered UK charity (not just a community group or unregistered organisation)

-• Minimum 1 year of approved accounts demonstrates organizational stability
+• Minimum 1 year of approved accounts demonstrates organisational stability

 • HMRC Gift Aid registration shows compliance and legitimacy

-The Foundation's Efficiency Appeal: The organization emphasizes that donor funds go directly to helping animals, with minimal overhead costs.
-This suggests they favor direct animal care expenses over administrative or indirect costs.
+The Foundation's Efficiency Appeal: The organisation emphasises that donor funds go directly to helping animals, with minimal overhead costs.
+This suggests they favour direct animal care expenses over administrative or indirect costs.

 Key Takeaways for Grant Writers

 • No formal application process: This is a discretionary grant-maker.
 Building a relationship through direct contact is essential.
-Reach out via email or phone to introduce your organization and specific needs.
+Reach out via email or phone to introduce your organisation and specific needs.

-• Emphasize immediate, tangible needs: The foundation responds to urgent needs for veterinary bills, capital projects, and operating costs.
+• Emphasise immediate, tangible needs: The foundation responds to urgent needs for veterinary bills, capital projects, and operating costs.
 Frame your request around specific, immediate impacts on animal welfare.

 • Small and local is an advantage: Don't be discouraged if your charity is small.
 The foundation explicitly supports “smaller” and “localised” charities that may be overlooked by larger funders.